What Are Personal Loan Prepayment Penalties?

 How do personal loan prepayment penalties work?

-Prepayment penalties usually come in three forms:
+Prepayment penalties usually come in four forms:

 - Flat fee: A lender could have a flat fee as a prepayment penalty.
-For instance, it might charge you an extra $500 if you pay off your loan before the end of your term, regardless of your loan balance.
+For instance, they might charge you an extra $500 if you pay off your loan before the end of your term, regardless of your loan balance.

 How do you know if your personal loan has a prepayment penalty?